matthew-rimmer/cppLaTeX/README.md

 ## Prerequisites

-Currently this program used pdflatex to compile it's LaTeX program so pdflatex is needed to run this.
+Currently this program uses pdflatex to compile its LaTeX program, so pdflatex is needed to run this.
 This can be installed on ubuntu distros via:

 ```
 sudo apt-get install texlive-latex-basetex